TrossenRobotics/dobot_cr_cobots_docs/docs/tcpip_protocol/functions.rst

       - Depending on the slave station configuration
     * - count
       - int
-      - The value ranges from 1 to 4
+      - The value ranges from 1 - 4
     * - valType
       - string
       - Optional parameters: